hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/_docs/executor.2.ru.md

 ## <algorithm>

 (Diagram is best represented visually)
-Illustrative step-by-step algorithm for `execute_locator` (others follow a similar pattern):
+IlluStartive step-by-step algorithm for `execute_locator` (others follow a similar pattern):

 1. **Input:** Locator (`locator`), optional message (`message`), typing speed (`typing_speed`), and continue-on-error flag (`continue_on_error`).
 2. **Locate Element:** Use the `locator` to find the web element in the current web page.